Setting up Vim for React development

 Good, now let’s make that happen in vim each time you save a file.
 A naive way of doing this would just be to set an autocommand to run ESLint, but that would have the downside of being synchronous.

 Rather than digging into Vim’s async job api, the easiest way of doing this is to use

 asyncrun, a plugin to easily run shell commands in the background.

 And then you can add that sweet sweet autocommand.

 autocmd BufWritePost *.js AsyncRun -post=checktime ./node_modules/.bin/eslint --fix %

 -post=checktime option reloads the buffer from the file after the command is done running.

-However, this does bring an issue: each time you’ll tweak a file, the whole thing will be reformatted, which might make your git diff a bit unreadable.
+However, this does bring an issue: each time you tweak a file, the whole thing will be reformatted, which might make your git diff a bit unreadable.
 Here at Drivy, we’ve decided to bite the bullet and run prettier on our whole JS codebase, so that the styling would be up to date on the whole app.
-It was a big commit, but everything went fine, and we now have a consistent and pleasant style accross the codebase.
+It was a big commit, but everything went smoothly, and we now have a consistent and pleasant style across the codebase.